Official course description

 - Schedulability principle: definition.

-- TCS: advantages/disadvantages.
+- TTCE: advantages/disadvantages.

 - Preemptive Scheduling Algorithms (RMA, EDF): schedulability criteria.

-TCS/RMA/EDF: determine whether a set of tasks if schedulable using one of the algorithms.
+- TTCE/RMA/EDF: determine whether a set of tasks if schedulable using one of the algorithms.

-Round-robin scheduling: principle.
+- Round-robin scheduling: principle.

 -